Continue to the content

 DetektIIIF is a browser extension for Chrome and Firefox that detects IIIF resources in websites.
 It is possible to collect IIIF manifests in a basket and send them to any compatible IIIF application, for instance Mirador and Universal Viewer.

 Our Mmmonk workshop focuses on the use and reuse of IIIF images.
 Do you want to continue learning about IIIF?
-Then we highly recommend the 5-day online course by the IIIF Community.
+Here are some options:

 On the Awesome IIIF Github page you'll find helpful links around each of the standards, demonstrations of their use, and tutorials and presentations.
 The list is especially helpful for orienting new community members and developers.